 You might be wondering if you even need a diaper pail.

-The main two reasons parents choose to purchase a diaper pail is 1) to avoid nasty diaper smell permeating through the room and 2) to avoid multiple trips with a diaper to the regular garbage can.
+The main two reasons parents choose to purchase a diaper pail are 1) to avoid nasty diaper smell permeating through the room and 2) to avoid multiple trips with a diaper to the regular garbage can.

 Other aspects of a diaper pail can tell you if it’s a decent model.